 Sixth Schedule

-The Sixth Schedule contains provisions as to the administration of tribal areas in the States of Assam, Meghalaya, Tripura, and Mizoram.
+The Sixth Schedule contains provisions for the administration of tribal areas in the States of Assam, Meghalaya, Tripura, and Mizoram.
 It provides for the administration of tribal areas as autonomous districts and autonomous regions.
-The tribal areas regulated/administered by the schedule are:
+The tribal areas regulated/administered by the Schedule are:

 • The North Cachar Hills District